 - Action and expectation binons are used for behavioural control.
 They are equivalent to command neurons in neuroscience, production rules in cognitive science, or the forward and inverse models in motor control.

 - There are mental operation binons to focus attention, perform reasoning and initiate actions.

 Adaptron starts with no knowledge or abilities.
 New binons are continuously created and integrated with existing ones to represent everything it learns.
 The resulting network is an overlapping composition of binary hierarchies.
 Learning takes place in five stages: reflexes, babbling, reuse, practice and automaticity.
 Novel experiences result from reflexes and babbling and they become familiar through reuse.
 They become more reliable through practice and can be performed as automatic habits.
 This is consistent with the dual process theory of cognition.

 If you are interested in reviewing the book, I can provide you with a draft version, one chapter at a time.
 The book currently has 10 chapters.
 The first chapter is the introduction and executive summary.
-It is available here as a PDF file: Adaptron and Binons - Introduction, V1.pdf
+It is available here as a PDF file: Adaptron and Binons - Introduction, V1.1.pdf

 Chapter 2 and 3 are also now available for review.